Both jobs and careers enable us to find income. However, there are some key differences between the two terms.

 Jobs are simply tasks assigned with the end goal of exchanging production for cash.

 Depending on the industry, certain skills or a thorough education may or may not be required.

 Jobs can be a full-time or part-time position.
 When someone takes a job, their main motivation is to make money.

 However, some only go on a job search to experiment with other industries or get relevant experience before transferring to a career.

 However, transitioning into a career should be a personal goal for workers.
 It increases job satisfaction and passion while also building a variety of valuable skills, like long-term thinking.

-On the other hand, careers are whole sets of jobs that you maintained throughout your life.
+On the other hand, careers are whole sets of jobs that you maintain throughout your life.
 They encompass all the special training and job experience you have received.